linuxgurugamer/EditorExtensionsRedux/GameData/EditorExtensionsRedux/README.md

 ##
 ##

+3.3.19
+	Updated obsolete Linerenderer calls
+	Fixed NoOffsetLimit code to NOT activate when a compound part is being moved with the offset gizmo

 3.3.18
 	Changed resize of settings window from just before ClickThroughBlocker.GUILayoutWindow to after to toolbar, to avoid confusing the ClickThroughBlocker